-Stop us if you’ve been here before: you’re looking to hire a for a new position, so you post the job online.
+Stop us if you’ve been here before: you’re looking to hire a for a new position, so you publish a job posting.
 You put the job description on your website, social media, and on a few job boards.
 You look the next day, and you already have a hundred resumes submitted from job seekers.
 A few days later you have hundreds more, and you have to close the posting just so you have some semblance of a chance of sorting through all those resumes.
 You then spend the next week in a whirlpool of resumes, cover letters and references before finding your shortlist of candidates to interview.

 How do Applicant Tracking Systems Work?